Promise: Religion

-Religions have similar attitudes towards promises.
-With regard to keeping promises, in the Hebrew Bible states: "Better not to promise at all than to make a promise and not keep it.
-Don't let your own words lead you into sin".

-Christianity

 Christian theology regards the gift of the Holy Spirit bestowed on believers as the fulfillment of a promise made by Jesus.
 Jesus is seen as making "great promises" in favour of prayer.
 In Christian ethics, a distinction is made between simple promises and oaths or vows.
 An oath is a promise invoking God as a witness.
 A vow is a solemn form of a promise typically made to commit oneself to a moral good with God as witness, and binds oneself to its fulfillment over time.
 Some groups of Christians, for example the Religious Society of Friends and the Anabaptist Churches (such as the Mennonites), object to the taking of both oaths and affirmations, basing their objections upon a commandment given in the Sermon on the Mount, and regard all promises to be witnessed by God.

-Islam

 In Surah An-Nahl, God forbids Muslims to break their promises after they have confirmed them.
 All promises are regarded as having Allah as their witness and guarantor.
 In the hadith, Muhammad states that a Muslim who made a promise and then saw a better thing to do, should do the better thing and then make an act of atonement for breaking the promise.
 It is forbidden to break an oath in Islam.
 However, when someone does break an oath, they are required to ask for forgiveness and make up for the sin by feeding/clothing 10 poor people or freeing a slave (which is nearly impossible today), or, if unable to do these, to fast for three days.
 One of the four types of promises that are punished quickly is when you want to harm a relationship when the other person wants to keep it.